dassarthak18/ArtixOpenRC-Hyprland/Mukhin.md

 If your answer follows this pattern of solving recurrence relations starting from the trivial critical point $$(1,1)$$ and generating higher-degree polynomials, then you are on the right track.

 Let me know if your solution matches this!
 If you need further clarification, feel free to ask!

+### **NOTE.** the values of a, b, and c are arbitrary constants that arise during the recursive process.
+These constants parameterize the polynomials and represent the degrees of freedom in the system.